-Your peer adviser give you a suggested packing list at your program group meeting in April.
-If you are unable to make that meeting, please contact your peer adviser for the packing list.
+Your Peer Adviser will send a suggested packing list during your program group meet up in April.
+If you aren't able to make that meeting, you will need to contact your peer adviser to obtain the packing list.

 USAC will also post a packing list onto your Gateway account.